 Traditionally, the well-educated respect Heaven, believe in gods, and seek to follow the virtue of benevolence.
 They possess extensive knowledge of traditional culture as well as mastery over one or more trades.
 Dedicated to their vocations, they believe in treating others with kindness.
 They serve as the pillars of society, national elites, and the guardians of civilization.
 Their extraordinary character and behavior earn divine favor and blessings.

 To destroy humanity, the communist specter aims to sever the connections between man and gods.
 Thus ruining traditional education is an indispensable step.
 Communism adopted different strategies to attack and undermine education in both the East and West.

 In Eastern countries that are home to deeply seated cultural traditions, deception alone is insufficient to dupe an entire people.
 Communism systematically slaughtered traditional elites so as to stop the bearers of culture from imparting their heritage to the next generation.

 The history and roots of Western culture are comparatively simple, giving communism fertile ground for covertly contaminating society by subverting and sabotaging Western education.
 In fact, the corruption of youth in the West is much more severe when compared with that in China.
 During the 2016 U.S. presidential election, the mainstream media’s longstanding vilification of conservative candidates, coupled with misleading polls conducted prior to the vote, left many in shock—particularly young college students—once the actual result of the election was announced.

 Following Donald Trump’s victory, a ridiculous phenomenon appeared in universities around the United States.
-Some students felt such fear, exhaustion, or emotional trauma from the election that they demanded classes be cancelled and exams be rescheduled.
+Some students felt such fear, exhaustion, or emotional trauma from the election that they demanded classes be canceled and exams be rescheduled.
 In order to relieve students of their stress and anxiety, some prominent schools organized various therapeutic activities.
 These included playing with Play-Doh or building blocks, coloring, and blowing bubbles.
 Some even provided pet cats and dogs for students to console themselves with.
 Many universities provided students with psychological counseling, organized help groups, and established services such as “post-election recovery” or “post-election resources and support.”